Your qualitative analysis “needs more depth”, but what does that mean?

 Everyone else working there looked incredibly competent.

-They walked confidently through the club in their blue polo shirts with their baskets, somehow already knowing where all the abandoned glasses would be hiding.
+They strutted confidently through the club in their blue polo shirts with their baskets, somehow already knowing where all the abandoned glasses would be hiding.
 Behind speakers.
 On windowsills.
-Balanced mysteriously on top of door frames.
+Balanced on top of door frames.
 Apparently nightclub customers in the 90s liked storing their used glassware in places no reasonable person would ever think to look.

 Meanwhile, I would walk around with an almost empty basket thinking: “There genuinely aren’t any glasses anywhere.”